alterNERDtive/VoiceAttack-profiles/docs/SpanshAttack.md

 * Elite.pasteKey (string): the key used for pasting into Elite.
 On QWERTY this is `v`.
 Default: `v`.
+* SpanshAttack.timeTrip: whether to automatically tell you at the end of a trip how long it to you to get there.
+Default: false.
 * SpanshAttack.announceWaypoints (boolean): whether to announce each waypoint of the neutron route.
 Default: true.
 * SpanshAttack.announceJumpsLeft (string): `;`-separated list of remaining jumps